idealista/android-challenge/README.md

 ###### Once you've finished
 1. Generate the application apk and place it into a distribution folder
-2. Notify by email to rrhh@idealista.com which branch you want our Android team analyze
+2. Notify by email to rrhh@idealista.com which branch of your repo you want our Android team analyze or send us the project folder (including the .git)
 3. Have a beer after the work done